yyu233/StudyNote/Linux/EnvironmentVariable.md

 ## Environment Variable ##

 Environment variable contains data that can be accessed and used globally by multiple applications.
 It eases setting configuration between applications and processess.
+They are inherited by any child shells and child processes.

 Each process stores environment variables in /proc/$PID/environ